 This gives general information about UK banking and lists documents you will need to open an account with a bank in the area around Queen Mary.

 It is sometimes difficult for international students to open a bank account.
 This is due to government regulations to prevent international money laundering.
 If you are studying here for less than six months, it is often not possible to open a bank account at all.

 For more information, and advice on opening a banking and managing your finances in the UK, please visit the Advice & Counselling advice pages on Banking in the UK.

 It's important that you attend the induction sessions and activities in your School or Institute during Welcome Week.
-Then there are many other events taking place during Welcome Week (Monday 17 - Friday 21 September 2018) that we recommend you take part in – see here for more information: Welcome Week.
+Then there are many other events taking place during Welcome Week (Monday 16 - Friday 20 September 2019) that we recommend you take part in.